 A good resource on disruptive students, available through the UW Library system is Coping with the Disruptive College Student: A Practical Model by Gerald Amada, PhD.

 Any time a student’s classroom behavior is threatening towards any person (including themselves), the University police should be called immediately.

 There may be situations occurring outside the classroom where instructors feel threatened or very uncomfortable with a student’s behavior.
-Instructors should report these situations to the Dean of Students Office and/or the University police so appropriate interventions can happen before the matter escalates.
+Instructors should report these situations to the Office of Conduct and Community Standards and/or the University police so appropriate interventions can happen before the matter escalates.